 fast rapid swift fleet that it passed overtook hurtled ahead of itself five six times on its way to Mars Uranus.

-A simplistic example, but apart from the choice of verbs, the number six is rarely used, along with four and eleven, and Uranus sounds like a much more mysterious destination.
+A simplistic example, but apart from the choice of verbs, the number six is rarely used, along with four and eleven, and Uranus sounds like a much more mysterious destination than Mars.

 waited lingered ripened for his kiss, her lips trembled quivered shimmered and shivered with anticipation anxiety unease.

-Ok, so not the two best lines I have ever written, but the process is clear by these two examples.
+Okay, so not the two best lines I have ever written, but the process is clear from these two examples.

-Especially during the first editing stage of a novel, look for word combinations that are far too predictable and then search for better, and more descriptive, or even surprising, vocabulary.
+Especially during the first editing stage of a novel, look for word combinations that are far too predictable and then search for better, and more descriptive, or even surprising, vocabulary combinations.

-If you need inspiration while editing, you could do worse that listen to some songs by Tom Waits.
+If you need inspiration while editing, you could do worse than listen to some songs by Tom Waits.